stpettersens/artichoke/README.md

 ##### Tests

-If you want to run the tests, install without `--production` flag and then install [Mocha](https://github.com/mochajs/mocha) and [standard](https://github.com/feross/standard) globally:
+If you want to run the tests, install without `--production` flag.

-- `npm install -g mocha`
+You may also need to first install [Gulp](https://github.com/gulpjs/gulp) globally with:

-- `npm install -g standard`
+- `npm install -g gulp`

 Then run tests with: